peteryzhang6/HAIxTech/HAIxCore.md

 	- one half is a liquid metal of non or little electrical conductivity
 	- one half is a liquid metal of well electrical conductivity
 	- These two liquid metals represent the large Yin and Yang
+	- I think instead of liquid metal, we can simply use water and lubricant; water is conductive and lubricant is slightly conductive

 With the above example:
 ![HAIxCore](image/HAIxCore.jpg)
 The size of the core can be reduced as technology advances, but the ratios, I believe, should be kept.
+I believe as reducing the size, it will also reduce the amount of electricity to keep the core charged.

 The two spheres within the core will be spinning at a very fast rate, so it is a good consideration to take in wear and tear.